Surveys -- of the general public,

 SPR has the ability to undertake large-scale national, regional,

-provincial and local surveys in English, French and other languages.
+provincial and local surveys in both official languages.
 This

-capability has been demonstrated in many large-scale surveys for federal, provincial and other agencies.
+capability has been demonstrated in many large-scale surveys for federal, provincial and other agencies over the past 25 years:

 - Surveys of Clients and General Populations on